Professional edition active

 Laboratory tests

-Laboratory tests to look for underlying treatable disorders should be done immediately; tests include pulse oximetry; measurement of serum glucose, sodium, potassium, chloride, bicarbonate, calcium, and magnesium; and lumbar puncture for CSF analysis (cell count and differential, glucose, protein) and culture.
-Urine and blood cultures are also obtained.
+Laboratory tests to evaluate for underlying treatable disorders should be done immediately.
+Tests include pulse oximetry; measurement of serum glucose, sodium, potassium, chloride, bicarbonate, calcium, and magnesium; lumbar puncture for CSF analysis (cell count and differential, glucose, protein) and culture; and urine and blood cultures.
+CSF analysis, culture, and urine and blood cultures are done only when suspicion of sepsis is high or other tests are negative.

-The need for other metabolic tests (eg, arterial pH, blood gases, serum bilirubin, urine amino or organic acids) or tests for common recreationally used substances (passed to the neonate transplacentally or by breastfeeding) depends on the clinical situation.
+The need for other metabolic tests (eg, arterial pH, blood gases, serum bilirubin, urine amino or organic acids) or tests for recreational and illicit drugs (passed to the neonate transplacentally or by breastfeeding [chestfeeding]) depends on the clinical situation.

-Genetic testing must be considered for children with recurrent or refractory seizures of undetermined cause.
+Genetic testing must be considered for neonates with recurrent or refractory seizures of undetermined cause.

 Imaging tests

-Imaging tests are typically done unless the cause is immediately obvious (eg, glucose or electrolyte abnormality).
-MRI is preferred but may not be readily available; in such cases, head CT is done.
+Imaging tests are typically performed unless the cause is immediately obvious (eg, glucose or electrolyte abnormality).
+MRI is preferred but may not be readily available; in such cases, head CT is performed.

-For very sick infants who cannot be moved to radiology, bedside cranial ultrasonography can be done; it may detect intraventricular but not subarachnoid hemorrhage.
+For very sick infants who cannot be moved to radiology, bedside cranial ultrasound is an option; it can detect intraventricular but not subarachnoid hemorrhage.
 MRI or CT is done when infants are stable.

 Head CT can detect intracranial bleeding and some brain malformations.
 MRI shows malformations more clearly and can detect ischemic tissue within a few hours of onset.